ChrisWang13/MyTinyGit/README.md

 ## Classes and Data Structures
-make check TESTER_FLAGS="--verbose"

 ### `git init`
 1. Check if `.gitlet` file exists in `git init`
 2. Init all folder with `mkdir`
-3. TODO: make initial commit
+3. make empty Staging area and initial commit

 ### `Blob implements Serializable`
 #### Fields